-- Baking Sheet: Line the baking sheet with parchment paper and liberally grease both sides.
-The goal of this step is to ensure the cake is released easily.
+- Baking Sheet: Line the baking sheet with parchment paper and liberally grease both sides of the paper.
+This is necessary for the cake sponge to release effortlessly.

 - Preparing the Roll: Select either a lint-free tea towel or parchment paper as an insert.
-This insert is rolled inside the cake.
 Lay the insert flat and generously dust the top with powdered sugar.
-The dusted insert will ensure the cake does not stick when rolling it up.
+This step keeps the cake from sticking to the insert.

-- Invert Cake: Remove cake from the oven.
-Then invert the cake onto the dusted insert.
-After inverting, peal the baked parchment paper off the bottom of the cake.
+- Invert Cake: Remove the cake from the oven.
+Then, flip the cake onto the dusted insert and out of the baking sheet.
+After flipping, peel the baked parchment paper off the bottom of the cake.

 - First Roll: Slowly and gently roll the cake with the insert inside the rolls.
 Allow the cake to cool while rolled up fully; this can take between 1 -2 hours.

 - Second Roll: Once the cake has cooled, gently unroll it.
-Spread your filling across the cake, leaving a 1-inch parameter all the way around.
+Spread your filling across the cake, leaving a 1-inch parameter around the edge.
 Roll the cake back up without the insert on the inside.
+Wrap it in a towel or parchment paper to help the cake hold a tight roll while setting.
 Place in the refrigerator for four hours before serving.

 Substitutions and Alternatives

-Grapeseed Oil - This recipe uses a small amount of grapeseed oil.
-It is also a costly oil to purchase.
-Therefore if you do not already have it, I do not recommend buying it for this recipe.
-As an alternative, I recommend using: Avocado oil, almond oil, canola oil, or olive oil.
+Grapeseed Oil – If you do not already have grapeseed oil, I do not recommend buying it for this recipe.
+As an alternative, you can use avocado oil, almond oil, canola oil, or olive oil.

-Clear Vanilla Extract - Any vanilla extract or vanilla bean paste can be a substitution.
+Clear Vanilla Extract – Any vanilla extract or vanilla bean paste can be used as a substitution.

-Cream of Tartar - Substitute 1 teaspoon of vinegar or lemon juice for every ½ teaspoon of cream of tartar
+Cream of Tartar – Swap 1 teaspoon of vinegar or lemon juice for every 1/2 teaspoon of cream of tartar

 Fillings and Toppings

 Much like cakes, swiss rolls can have a large variety of different fillings.
-I prefer a simple whipped cream served with a fruit topping on the side.
-I think it is fun to have a topping bar so that everyone can make their perfect variation of swiss rolls.
-Here are a few suggestions:
+I think it is fun to have a topping bar so that everyone can make their perfect dessert.
+Suggestions include:

 Holiday Decoration Variations

-- Easter - Mix 2 - 3 drops of pastel gel food coloring in with the cake batter.
-Place whipped cream on top, decorate with chocolate Easter bunnies, and eggs placed in the whipped cream.
+- Easter – Mix 2 – 3 drops of pastel gel food coloring in with the cake batter.
+Place whipped cream on top, and decorate with chocolate Easter bunnies and eggs placed in the whipped cream.

 - Fourth of July – Mix mini red, white, and blue M&Ms with whipped cream.
 Place additional whipped cream on top and sprinkle M&M’s for color pops.